Walt Disney’s Railroad Story by Michael Broggie

 Roger Broggie is considered to be Walt’s first Imagineer.
 A very talented machinist, Roger supervised the building of the Lilly Belle, Walt’s 1/8 scale engine that ran at his Holmby Hills home.
 He also helped create the first Audio-Animatronic character.
 Roger’s sons, Roger Jr. and Michael (the book’s author), spent many years “working” at the studios with their father and helping Walt on the Disneyland Railroad.
 Citing Michael’s close association with the Disney family, the Disney Company and Walt’s railroads, he is uniquely qualified to write a biography about Walt Disney that focuses on how railroading affected his life and drove many of his passions.

-The book is presented in a chronological format with pictures on every page.
+You get pictures on every page and a chronological look at the history of Walt’s trains and railroads.
 Michael adds side tracks as needed that go into further detail; whether it is on a railroading term or a person.
 There is a lot of focus on the Carolwood-Pacific line that was built at the Holmby Hills property.
 Walt spent a lot of time creating the layout (with Roger Broggie and Eddie Sargent) and entertaining guests.
 A majority of Walt’s ideas about Disneyland were formulated while conducting the Lilly Belle.
 Michael covers every train built for a Disney theme park up to the Animal kingdom.
 Michael includes a glossary of rail terms, a detailed specifications of all the Disney engines and a bibliography.
 My only negative comment is that there was not a layout of the Carolwood-Pacific line.
-The author responded to my complaint–there is indeed a layout on page 113.
+The author responded to my complaint—there is indeed a layout on page 113.
 This goes to show that Michael Broggie has indeed created and amazing and fact-filled tome about Walt Disney and his Railroads.

 This book has quickly become one of my favorites.
 Along with The Nickel Tour and Since The World Began, it is one of the treasures in my collection.
 If you have any interests in Walt’s personal life, railroads or the Disney engines that chug the tracks all over the globe, then you need to own this book.